 Prerequisite course: A course that must be completed before taking another course.
 Prerequisite courses can be high school courses or university-level courses.

-Program requirements: programs of study require a student to take specific courses or to take courses from specified areas of study or disciplines, or to take courses at a specific level of study.
+Program requirements: Programs of study require a student to take specific courses or to take courses from specified areas of study or disciplines, or to take courses at a specific level of study.
 These are program requirements and form part of the regulations for each program.

-Required Course: A course that must be completed to complete a major or minor's degree requirements.
+Required course: A course that must be completed to complete a major or minor's degree requirements.

-Resident of Northern BC: a resident of northern British Columbia is so categorized by virtue of birth or continuous dwelling within the defined region for the four years immediately prior to admission at UNBC.
+Resident of Northern B.C.: A resident of northern British Columbia is so categorized by virtue of birth or continuous dwelling within the defined region for the four years immediately prior to admission at UNBC.
 The area comprising northern British Columbia is defined in the University of Northern British Columbia Act.

-Satisfactory Academic Standing: normally a minimum C average, equivalent or greater than a 2.00 CGPA.
+Satisfactory academic standing: Normally a minimum C average, equivalent or greater than a 2.00 CGPA.

 Scholarship: Financial aid given to a student, often based on high academic achievement.

-Science: studies that normally encompass courses based on a knowledge of facts, phenomena, laws, and proximate cause are designated Science (e.g. biology, chemistry, computer science, geography, mathematics and physics).
+Science: Studies that normally encompass courses based on a knowledge of facts, phenomena, laws, and proximate cause are designated Science (e.g. biology, chemistry, computer science, geography, mathematics and physics).

 Semester: Divisions of an academic year.
 Courses are taken over a semester.
 At UNBC, a semester is four months long.

-Student number: a ten-digit number is assigned to all students to help identify them.
+Student number: A ten-digit number is assigned to all students to help identify them.
 Students should have their student numbers available whenever they contact the University.

 Syllabus: A detailed guide or outline for a course provided by a professor.
 A syllabus generally includes information such as required texts and readings, a schedule of assignments and tests, and university rules and regulations.

-Synchronous Learning: Courses that students participate in and learn at the same time.
+Synchronous learning: Courses that students participate in and learn at the same time.

-Timetable: the list of available courses distributed to all students eligible to register in a semester.
+Timetable: The list of available courses distributed to all students eligible to register in a semester.
 Available online.

-Transfer credit: credit granted for the successful completion of coursework at another accredited institution is transfer credit.
+Transfer credit: Credit granted for the successful completion of coursework at another accredited institution is transfer credit.

-Transfer credit summary: is a specialized document issued by the Office of the Registrar which indicates courses that have been approved for transfer credit.
+Transfer credit summary: A specialized document issued by the Office of the Registrar which indicates courses that have been approved for transfer credit.
 The transfer credit summary is normally sent to students when the evaluation of their previous education is completed, when a student is notified of a final grade, and upon the student’s request.

-Transcript: an official document prepared by the Office of the Registrar recording a student’s academic performance and bearing the University seal is called a transcript.
+Transcript: An official document prepared by the Office of the Registrar recording a student’s academic performance and bearing the University seal is called a transcript.
 Transcripts must be requested in writing and will not be released to anyone without the student’s permission.

 Tuition: A fee or payment for instruction at UNBC.

-Unspecified credit: transfer credit granted for courses without a direct UNBC equivalent but which clearly fall within a discipline and which may, therefore, be used to fulfill subject requirements for a degree in that discipline.
+Unspecified credit: Transfer credit granted for courses without a direct UNBC equivalent but which clearly fall within a discipline and which may, therefore, be used to fulfill subject requirements for a degree in that discipline.

-University transfer programs: typically allow people with two years at a college to transfer directly into a university for two further years of study in the subject to gain a degree.
+University transfer programs: Typically allow people with two years at a college to transfer directly into a university for two further years of study in the subject to gain a degree.

-Upper division course: a course number in the 300s or 400s; assumes a background of university learning and often specifies one or more lower division courses as a prerequisite.
+Upper division course: A course number in the 300s or 400s; assumes a background of university learning and often specifies one or more lower division courses as a prerequisite.

-Visiting student: any person taking courses for transfer of credit to another post-secondary institution is a visiting student.
+Visiting student: Any person taking courses for transfer of credit to another post-secondary institution is a visiting student.